santosh-skynet-89/HelloNeuralNetwork/README.md

 # HelloNeuralNetwork
-Simple Neural Neural Network for Mnist Dataset
+Simple Neural Neural Network Class using numpy and Scipy